Sounds Like a Cult..

 You may not know this, but it is common for people with ADHD to struggle with binge-eating.
 I had always struggled a bit with impulse control and binge eating before college, but it came out in full force during college.
 I would spend the day actively avoiding food or being too focused to eat and then break down and binge at night, feel sick and ashamed of myself, rinse, repeat.

 It was like I was back in 7th grade again.
 If only I had the commitment to be skinny.
 That’s all it really is, right?
 Willpower, grit, and maybe laxatives were all that stood between me and the perfect body.
 145 lbs.
 That was my weight my senior year of high school, and up until recently, had been my target weight.
 I failed to see the irony of going back to a weight I had felt ashamed of at the time.
-I spent 10 years chasing this fantasy, disliking myself the same amount at 170 and at 150.
+I spent 10 years chasing this fantasy, disliking myself no matter what the number on the scale said.

 Why did this number matter?
 Why was it my obsession?
 I weighed myself almost weekly, I took progress photos in my mirror for years.
 I continued to feel shame and hate my body anyway.
 I disliked being in a bathing suit, being in photos, all reminders that my body fell short of my expectations.